Bid to keep U.S. sanctions on Russia's Rusal fails in Senate

 The Senate’s Republican majority leader, Mitch McConnell, dismissed the Democratic-led resolution as a political stunt.

-Reporting by Patricia Zengerle, additional reporting by Padraic Halpin in Dublin and Polina Devitt in Moscow; editing by Bernadette Baum and Tom Brown
+Reporting by Patricia Zengerle; Additional reporting by Padraic Halpin in Dublin and Polina Devitt in Moscow; Editing by Tom Brown and Lisa Shumaker